Lindores Abbey

 What a surprise it was to the owner of the farm, when spirits writer Michael Jackson appeared one day, asking if he could see the revered grounds.
 This inspired the property's owner Drew McKenzie Smith to build the Lindores Abbey to celebrate that history.
 During a tour, you'll be taken deep into that well-researched history and you'll hear additional stories about the abbey, including stories of William Wallace and Robert the Bruce.
 As you walk through the rustic distillery, you'll get a feel for the distilling process, ending up in the beautiful tasting room overlooking the ruins of the abbey where you'll enjoy two Lindores Abbey selections.
 There is even a whisky and chocolate pairing available in the Legacy Bar.
 And there is also plenty of rich history on display in the Visitor's Center and guest area.
 Lindores Abbey is a must for any lover of Scotch whisky and history.
 Driver's drams available.

-Take a Whiskey Flight to Lindores Abbey
+Take a Whisky Flight to Lindores Abbey

 Map to Distillery